trkeal/Roe/README.md

 # Roe
-A unique dungeon crawler with the look and feel of Chess and Gauntlet.
+A unique dungeon crawler with the look and feel of Gauntlet and Chess.